 In countries where there is a widespread aversion to eating insects, there is little legislation related to it.
 However, in the past few years, owing in part to the promotion of insect consumption by the United Nations Food and Agriculture Organization18 and other institutions,19 the practice of eating insects has increased.

-In 2021, the European Union authorized the marketing of the dried yellow mealworm, the larvae of the beetle Tenebrio molitor.
-This insect is intended to be used in snacks or as an ingredient in other food products.
+The European Union has authorized the marketing of the frozen, dried and powdered forms of yellow mealworms (the larvae of the beetle Tenebrio molitor), migratory locusts and house crickets.
+There are nine applications for food using insects, which are subject to a safety evaluation by the European Food Safety Authority.
 The current Novel Food Regulation, applicable since 2018, explicitly considers whole insects as novel foods which must be approved for consumption.
 However, the European Court of Justice concluded in 2020 that whole insects did not fall within the scope of that regulation and could therefore be marketed without a pre-market authorization.
 There is currently a transitional period that allows food businesses to continue to market whole insects under certain conditions.20

 Some people assert that insects and other arthropods on farms experience less suffering than vertebrate animals can experience, on the grounds that invertebrates are more accustomed to living in confined spaces.
 The space allocated to insects on farms is extremely small, less than that given to other animals in proportion to their size, and it is common for them to be locked inside containers, boxes, and cages without any kind of lighting.